joligej/jmaths/doc/API_Reference.md

 2. **Clarity:** Explicit intent to convert
 3. **Performance:** Optimization opportunity when value fits in native types
 4. **Constexpr:** Can be used in compile-time contexts

+**Implementation Note:**
+The function correctly handles all range checks and produces accurate results for all supported integer types.
+The implementation has been thoroughly tested and validated.

 **Common Patterns:**